 - Silicon with electric field just above the ionization threshold is a specially favorable case.
-In all other cases the positive feedback in the avalanche process is remarkable, it cannot be neglected and has detrimental effect on the variance of the APD gain. - This back-injection of fluctuations enhances the excess noise factor F, with an efficiency that increases with the k factor - In Silicon the k factor markedly increases as the field is increased.
+In all other cases the positive feedback in the avalanche process is remarkable, it cannot be neglected and has detrimental effect on the variance of the APD gain. - The fluctuation of the electrons generated in an impact is not only amplified by the further electron impacts in the subsequent multiplication path.
+The holes that are generated in the impact travel back and re-inject the fluctuation in a previous step of the multiplication path. - This back-injection of fluctuations enhances the excess noise factor F, with an efficiency that increases with the k factor (the relative ionization efficiency of holes versus electrons). - In Silicon the k factor markedly increases as the field is increased.
 Therefore, F markedly increases as the bias voltage of the APD is raised for increasing the gain.